 Protein PowderFor building muscle mass and speeding up recovery.
 I bought a 3 kg bag about a year ago.
 I stopped taking it regularly because I don't like the bloated feeling from getting calories in liquid form.
 Also, I'd rather get my protein from natural food, rich in vitamins and minerals, too.
 I'll take it only on physically strenuous days I'm desperate for time, protein, and calories.

 ConclusionIf you're following a Paleo template or Primal diet, you probably won't have to supplement.
-However, vitamin D supplementation is recommended in winter if you work indoors during the day and/or live far away from the equator.
-You should be able to get 10 min. of sun a day, during the sunny months, right?
+However, vitamin D supplementation is recommended if you work indoors during the day and/or live far away from the equator.
+You should be able to get 10 minutes of sun a day, during the sunny months, right?

 Eat well, supplement less.